 Reviewing the task management system and work processes is a continuous exercise undertaken to achieve and report accurate KPI data.
-The seven processes below are currently reported on, however, the Fund is developing further measurements of service provision in order to increase the transparency of performance.
-All seven areas have seen a noticeable improvement in completion within target dates this year.
+The seven processes below are currently reported on, however, the Fund has developed further measurements of service provision in order to increase the transparency of performance.
+The new measurements will be reported on from 2021/22.
 The KPI requirements can be found in the Fund's Administration Strategy.

-Process Legal Requirement No. % CPF Administration element target No. % 2019 019/20 2019/20 To send a Notification of Joining the LGPS to a scheme member 2 months from date of joining (assuming notification received from the employer), or within 1 month of receiving jobholder information where the individual is being automatically enrolled / re-enrolled 3363 50% 15 working days from receipt of all information 3363 97% To inform members who leave the scheme of their leaver rights and options As soon as practicable and no more than 2 months from date of initial notification (from employer or from scheme member) 1779 94% 15 working days from receipt of all information 1779 60% Obtain transfer details for transfer in, and calculate and provide quotation to member 2 months from the date of request 224 68% 20 working days from receipt of all information 224 82% Provide details of transfer value for transfer out, on request 3 months from date of request (CETV estimate) 369 99% 20 working days from receipt of all information 369 92% Notification of amount of retirement benefits 1 month from date of retirement if on or after Normal Pension Age or 2 months from date of retirement if bef ore Normal Pension Age 4 1330 75% 10 working days from receipt of all information 1330 95% Providing quotations on request for retirements As soon as is practicable, but no more than 2 months from date of request unless there has already been a request in the last 12 months 1005 99% 15 working days from receipt of all information 1005 88% Calculate and notify dependant(s) of amount of death benefits As soon as possible but in any event no more than 2 months from date of becoming aware of death, or from date of request by a third party (e.g. personal representative) 165 75% 15 working days from receipt of all information 165 52%
+Process Legal Requirement No. of cases completed % of cases completed within target CPF Administration element target No. of cases completed % of cases completed within target 2020/21 2020/21 To send a Notification of Joining the LGPS to a scheme member 2 months from date of joining (assuming notification received from the employer), or within 1 month of receiving jobholder information where the individual is being automatically enrolled / reenrolled 3940 61% 30 working days from receipt of all information 3940 77% To inform members who leave the scheme of their leaver rights and options As soon as practicable and no more than 2 months from date of initial notification (from employer or from scheme member) 1634 97% 15 working days from receipt of all information 1634 69% Obtain transfer details for transfer in, and calculate and provide quotation to member 2 months from the date of request 224 75% 20 working days from receipt of all information 224 53%

+Provide details of transfer value for transfer out, on request 3 months from date of request (CETV estimate) 332 99% 20 working days from receipt of all information 332 78% Notification of amount of retirement benefits 1 month from date of retirement if on or after Normal Pension Age or 2 months from date of retirem ent if before Normal Pension Age 4 1202 78% 10 working days from receipt of all information 1202 94% Providing quotations on request for retirements As soon as is practicable, but no more than 2 months from date of request unless there has already been a request in the last 12 months 827 99% 15 working days from receipt of all information 827 82% Calculate and notify dependant(s) of amount of death benefits As soon as possible but in any event no more than 2 months from date of becoming aware of death, or from date of request by a third party (e.g. personal representative) 195 73% 10 working days from receipt of all information 195 74%